wp-plugins/like-photo/readme.txt

 Tested up to: 3.0.4
 Stable tag: trunk

-The Like-Photo plugin implements a voting system for any images that you insert into your post content.
+The Like-Photo plugin implements a voting system for any images that are surrounded in the [add_voting][/add_voting] shortcode.

 == Description ==

-This simple plugin will automatically attach itself to any images in the content area of blog posts.
+This simple plugin will automatically attach itself to any images in the content area of blog posts that are surrounded by the [add_voting][/add_voting] shortcode.

 * Limits one vote per image per ip address.
 * Easily edited style sheet to fit in with your chosen theme.